 When hosting a short-term visitor who is working on-site at Brown four or more days per month, departments must enter contact information for each visitor (name, email address, date of arrival and length of visit) in the department visitor form.
-The visitor will then receive via email a link to a vaccination attestation form that they must read and complete, affirming that they have received a vaccine authorized by the U.S. Food and Drug Administration (FDA) or recognized by the World Health Organization (WHO) and are fully vaccinated (14 days past their final dose).
+The visitor will then receive via email a link to an up to date vaccination attestation form that they must read and complete, affirming that they are up to date with COVID-19 Vaccines.
 The department and the visitor will receive email confirmation after the form is successfully completed.

 Department Responsibilities for Visitors and Guests

 In some circumstances, but only with written approval in advance from the Provost’s Office, departments can require visiting lecturers or guest instructors who are on campus for less than four days to be up to date with COVID-19 Vaccines.

 Visitors for Conferences and Events Lasting Less Than Four Days

-The level of sustained and consistent in-person contact of the engagement may warrant treating a conference attendee as a short-term visitor who must complete the vaccination attestation form in advance of their visit.
-For example, a department may require vaccination attestation forms for visitors attending a one- to three-day conference or seminar where participants are in shared spaces in close proximity for all or most of the program.
+The level of sustained and consistent in-person contact of the engagement may warrant treating a conference attendee as a short-term visitor who must complete the up to date vaccination attestation form in advance of their visit.
+For example, a department may require up to date vaccination attestation forms for visitors attending a one- to three-day conference or seminar where participants are in shared spaces in close proximity for all or most of the program.

-Departments hosting such events and who wish to consider requiring visitors and guests to complete the vaccination attestation form should contact [email protected] well in advance, and no less than two weeks before the event.
+Departments hosting such events and who wish to consider requiring visitors and guests to complete the up to date vaccination attestation form should contact firstname.lastname@example.org well in advance, and no less than two weeks before of the event.

 Visiting Lecturers and Guest Instructors on Campus Less Than Four Days

-Departments hosting such visitors and who wish to consider requiring them to complete the vaccination attestation form should contact [email protected] well in advance, and no less than two weeks before the visit.
+Departments hosting such visitors and who wish to consider requiring them to complete the up to date vaccination attestation form should contact email@example.com well in advance, and no less than two weeks before the visit.

 The University's COVID-19 policies and protocols for vendors and contractors are available on the Strategic Purchasing, Contracts and Insurance website: Conducting Business with Brown University page.
 Similar to long-term and short-term visitors, vendors whose level of engagement with the Brown campus require being up to date with COVID-19 Vaccines (e.g., sustained and consistent in-person contact) must attest that their employees are up to date with COVID-19 Vaccines.
 Vendors and contractors in this category will be notified by the University about the process.

-Departments hosting events should note COVID-19 policies in event publicity materials and are strongly encouraged to enforce these during the event itself.
+Departments hosting events should note COVID-19 policies in event publicity materials and must enforce COVID-19 policies during the event itself.